Telephone (song): Music and lyrics

-Gaga and Rodney Jerkins wrote and produced "Telephone", with additional songwriting by LaShawn Daniels, Lazonate Franklin and Beyoncé.
+Gaga wrote "Telephone" with Rodney Jerkins, LaShawn Daniels, Lazonate Franklin, and Beyoncé.
+Jerkins served as the main producer, with Gaga co-producing with him.
 With Matty Green's assistance, the song was mixed at Chalice Recording Studios (Los Angeles, California) by Jerkins and Spike Stent.
 For the recording, Paul Foley was hired.
-Gene Grimaldi, Larry Ryckman and Ari Blitz did the song's mastering at Oasis Mastering (Burbank, California), AfterMaster Recording and Mastering Studios (Los Angeles).
+Gene Grimaldi, Larry Ryckman, and Ari Blitz did the song's mastering at Oasis Mastering (Burbank, California), AfterMaster Recording, and Mastering Studios (Los Angeles).
 Mike "Handz" Donaldson recorded Gaga's vocals at Darkchild Studios (Los Angeles), and Hisashi Mizoguchi did Beyoncé's at Studio Groove (Osaka, Japan).
 Takayuki Matsushima assisted the latter recording.
 Special effects and additional vocal production were handled by Donaldson.

-Musically, "Telephone" has been described as dance-pop.
-The song starts slowly as Gaga sings in a solemn voice over a harp melody, which changes immediately to a pounding beat.
-Beyoncé appears in the middle verse in a rapid-fire way, accompanied by double beats.
-She sings her lyrics through a brief interlude, and later backs the chorus during the rest of the song.
+A dance-pop song, "Telephone" starts slowly as Gaga sings in a solemn voice over a harp melody, which changes immediately to a pounding beat.
+Beyoncé delivers her verse in a "rapid-fire" way accompanied by double beats.
+She sings her lyrics through a brief interlude and later backs the chorus during the rest of the song.
 "Telephone" consists of an expanded bridge, a verse-rap and an epilogue where a voice announces that the telephone line is unreachable at that moment.
-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is set in the time signature of common time, with a tempo of 122 beats per minute.
-Gaga's vocals range from the low note of F3 to the high note of E5.
-It is set in the key of F Dorian mode, and has a basic sequence of Fm–A–B–Fm as its chord progression.

-The lyrics express Gaga's preference for dancing in the club to answering her boyfriend's continuous calls.
-She further tells him that she "left her head and her heart on the dance floor".
+The lyrics express Gaga's preference for dancing in the club to answering her boyfriend's persistent calls.
+Mikael Wood from the Los Angeles Times felt that the song is a meticulous reflection on this frustrating experience.
+Gaga describes the feeling as leaving "her head and her heart on the dance floor".
 According to Gaga, the phone addressed in the lyrics is not just a physical phone but also a person in her head telling her to keep working harder.
 "That's my fear—that the phone's ringing and my head's ringing, [...]
 Whether it's a telephone or it's just the thoughts in your head, that's another fear."

-Using "Telephone" as an example, author Lisa Colton explored the history of telephone songs and their relationship with female empowerment in popular music.
-She argued that the telephone has been a popular subject in many songs due to its social history and function, which are closely associated with such issues as gender equality.
+Exploring the history of telephone songs and their relationship with female empowerment in popular music, Lisa Colton, professor of musicology, saw "Telephone" as a modern interpretation of the relationship between technology, gender, and power.
+She argued that the telephone has been a popular subject in many songs due to its social history and function that are closely associated with issues such as gender equality.
 For example, in the past, women's roles were limited to that of operators or low-status employees, and the telephone was a source of controversy as some men worried it gave women more independence and opportunities for romantic engagements.
-Colton therefore saw "Telephone" as a modern interpretation of the relationship between technology, gender and power.